IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 10

-Identification by a sinusoidal signal of a linear link of the first order, which is defined in the form, using the amplitude-frequency characteristic.
-To do this, we write down the transfer function of the link:
+Identification by a sinusoidal signal of a linear loop of the first order, which is defined in the form, using the amplitude-frequency characteristic.
+To do this, we write down the transfer function of the loop:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/f0f3646c-d178-4039-a25f-8bd55bb265ad)

-Modeling the process of identification of a first-order linear link using the amplitude-frequency characteristic:
+Modeling the process of identification of a first-order linear loop using the amplitude-frequency characteristic:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/94a3d68f-6f2f-4e72-b276-7aef4836b90b)